 Thoreau has said: "The cost of a thing is what I will call life that is required to be exchanged for it, immediately or in the long run."
 Australia has one of the most unaffordable housing markets in the world: we are locked into home loans for a 30 year period, making life decisions based on what can sustain those mortgage repayments.
-We need to acknowledge that the currency that we as Australians exchange for home ownership is actually quality of life.
+The currency that we as Australians exchange for home ownership is not just money -- it is quality of life.
 At The Henry Project, we ask: "Is that really an acceptable exchange?"

 We explore alternative ownership methods and housing typologies, with the aim of providing homes and spaces that can improve our quality of life through greater affordability and social connection.